CityofToronto/bdit_data-sources/collisions/Readme.md

 - TPS and CRC send collision records once they are reported and entered into their respective databases, which often leads to collisions being reported months, or even years, after they occurred.
 - TPS and CRC will also send changes to existing collision records (using the same XML/CSV pipeline described above) to correct data entry errors or update the health status of an injured individual.
 - Moreover, staff at Data & Analytics are constantly validating collision records, writing these changes directly to the Oracle database.
 Therefore, one **cannot compare** historical control totals on eg. the number of individuals involved with recently-generated ones.
+- Speaking of validating collision records... a value of `1` or `-1` (anything other than `0`) in `acc_safe_copy.CHANGED` means that a record has... been... changed...

 ### Collision Factors

 Categorical data codes are stored in the `collision_factors` schema as tables.
 Each table name corresponds to the categorical column in `collisions_replicator.acc_safe_copy`.
 These are joined against `collisions_replicator.acc_safe_copy` to produce the derived materialized views.

+## Data Sources and Ingestion Pipeline

+The data comes from the Toronto Police Services (TPS) Versadex and the Collision Reporting Centre (CRC) database, and is combined by a Data Collections team in Transportation Services Policy & Innovation, currently led by David McElroy.

+Data are transferred to a Transportation Services file server from TPS on a weekly basis, as a set of XML files, and from the CRC on a monthly basis as a single CSV file.
+A set of scripts (managed by Jim Millington) read in these raw data into the Transportation Services Oracle database table.
+This table is manually validated by Data Collections, and edits are made using legacy software from the 1990s.

+The collisions table is copied into the MOVE postgres data platform (`flashcrow`) and the `bigdata` postgres data platform on a daily basis.
+Several derived materialized views are subsequently updated on the `bigdata` postgres database to make querying fun, easy, and exciting!